 Dr. Walter Plowright

 Rinderpest is a disease of cattle, buffaloes, some pigs, and numerous species of wild ungulates.
 The virus responsible has repeatedly caused tremendous havoc among livestock from at least the time of the decline of the Roman Empire, the losses frequently amounting to millions of animals annually.
-The resulting famines, social and political unrest, or even war were all too common until the acceptance of strict controls in Europe in the late 18th century.

 In less developed countries, several vaccines of considerable efficacy were available from the 1930s, but they all had serious drawbacks – side effects included fever and diarrhea, the mortality rate of vaccination was around 5 percent, and producing and testing the vaccines was costly and time consuming.
 Rinderpest outbreaks throughout Africa and Asia could kill up to 90 percent of a region’s herds at a time, costing billions of dollars, devastating a key source of dietary protein, and resulting in lower food crop productivity as well.